AI Agent Development Guidelines

 2. Preserve Existing Patterns: Follow the established code style and architecture

-3. Test Before Commit: Always verify changes work in Docker before committing
+4. Test Before Commit: Always verify changes work on bare metal before committing

-9. Repository Organization: Every file must live in an appropriate directory unless necessary to be in the root (e.g., requirements.txt, Dockerfile, README.md, LICENSE, etc.).
+11. Repository Organization: Every file must live in an appropriate directory unless necessary to be in the root (e.g., requirements.txt, README.md, LICENSE, etc.).
 Documentation, summaries, and development artifacts belong in the docs/ directory structure.

 When discussing or investigating bugs: